 1 week before travel

-Make your home secure – Sadly it’s not uncommon for people to have their holiday ruined when they come home to find they’ve been burgled.
+- Make your home secure – Sadly it’s common for people to have their holiday ruined when they come home to find they’ve been burgled.
 Check all your door and window locks, and that your burglar alarm is functioning properly.

 If you live in an area prone to flooding and are travelling during the winter months, ensure items of financial and sentimental value aren’t on the ground floor.